Tobacco and Pregnancy

 Quitting tobacco use is one of the most important actions a woman can take to improve the likelihood of a healthy pregnancy and a healthy baby.
 Smoking during pregnancy continues to threaten the health of mothers and babies across the nation.
 It is estimated that more than 426,000 women smoke during pregnancy each year in the US, including thousands of women in Connecticut.

 Tobacco use, especially, smoking during and after pregnancy, dramatically increases the risk for a range of health problems for the mother and her baby.
 Nicotine narrows or constricts the blood vessels in the umbilical cord and womb, which limits the amount of oxygen received by the unborn baby.
 This reduces the amount of blood in the baby’s system and can cause low birth weight at delivery.
 Babies born with low birth weight are at greater risk for childhood and adulthood illnesses and death.

 Smoking during pregnancy can also lead to placenta abruption, where the placenta comes away from the wall of the womb too early.
-This can lead to preterm delivery, stillbirth and early infant death.
-A women who smoke during pregnancy are at a higher risk for placenta previa.
-This is where the placenta, the organ that nourishes the baby, grows to close too the opening of the uterus or womb.
+This can lead to preterm delivery, stillbirth, and early infant death.
+A woman who smokes during pregnancy is at a higher risk for placenta previa.
+This is where the placenta, the organ that nourishes the baby, grows too close to the opening of the uterus or womb.
 Often, this condition requires the baby to be delivered by caesarean section.
-Additional risks of tobacco use during pregnancy include:
+Additional risk of tobacco use during pregnancy include: